rcook/pydl/ISSUES.md

 # pydl — bugs and code quality review

-A rolling triage of bugs, smells and open questions across the workspace, sibling to [`TODO.md`](./TODO.md).
+A rolling triage of bugs, smells and open questions across the workspace.
 New items go under **Open**; resolved items move to **Resolved** with a one-line note.
 The historical investigation that motivated the snapshot model lives at the bottom under **Archived investigations** and is kept verbatim for reference.

-Lints (`cargo clippy --workspace --all-targets -- -D warnings`) are clean and the workspace test suite (252 tests across the four crates) passes.
+Lints (`cargo clippy --workspace --all-targets -- -D warnings`) are clean and the workspace test suite (269 tests across the four crates) passes.
 Items below are findings from a rolling re-scan, not a backlog of regressions.

 Tags: